Necessary and inherent limits to internet surveillance

 Licence: Creative Commons Attribution 3.0 Germany

-Competing interests: The author has declared that no competing interests exist that have influenced or be perceived to have influenced the text.
+Competing interests: The author has declared that no competing interests exist that have influenced the text.

 Keywords: Surveillance, Intelligence services, Base rate fallacy, Interception, Fundamental principles, Predictive algorithms, Privacy, Security, Content data, Communications data, Bundestrojaner, National Security Agency (NSA), PRISM, Tempora, Encryption, Liability, Transparency, Cyber security, Content, Censorship, Filtering

 Citation: Wright, J. (2013).
 Necessary and inherent limits to internet surveillance.
 Internet Policy Review, 2(3).
 DOI: 10.14763/2013.3.184